 Please follow local guidelines and instructions regarding outdoor activities for your children.
 If possible, it's actually good for visual development to spend 1-2 hours a day outside.

-From all of us at Switalski Eye Care in Plano, we wish you good health and please stay safe.
+From all of us at Switalski Eye Care in East Plano, we wish you good health and please stay safe.